opentelekomcloud/docs-next/README.md

 the changes without any human intervention.

 The whole process is fully autonomous, and after the approval of every PR requires zero human intervention.

+## Contributing

+If you are contributing as content creator follow the [Syntactic and Stylistic Guidelines](/CONTRIBUTING.md) of the project.